timdittmann/timdittmann.github.io/_projects/gpsml2.md

 One strategy for addressing this limited data is [synthesizing waveforms](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JB013314).
 We take inspiration from [Lin et al.](https://doi.org/10.1029/2021JB022703) using DL models to not only rapidly characterize seismic events but also shed insight into the evolution of large earthquakes.

-Another strategy is to start with actual clean samples of a occurrence and then augment them with the complexity of real-world noise and data variability.
+Another strategy is to start with actual clean samples of occurrences and then augment them with the complexity of real-world noise and data variability.
 For this we found particular inspiration from [Hoffman, et al. (2019)](https://www.science.org/doi/10.1126/sciadv.aau6792) strategy for crumpling of paper.  ([Crumpling](https://www.nytimes.com/2018/11/26/science/crumple-paper-math.html) is a fun topology deep-dive!)
+>An alternative strategy is to consider a reference system free from data limitations alongside the target system, with the idea that similarities between the target and reference systems allow a machine learning model of one to inform that of the other.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">